rydmike/flex_color_scheme/README.md

      target size, it makes the old buttons almost match the default design and look of their corresponding newer buttons.
 Thus `RaisedButton` looks very similar to `ElevatedButton`, `OutlineButton` to `OutlinedButton` and `FlatButton` to `TextButton`.
-There are some differences in margins, and looks, especially in dark mode, but they are close enough.
+There are some differences in margins and looks, especially in dark-mode, but they are close enough.
 This is a button style we used before the introduction of the new buttons with their improved defaults.
 It just happened to be very close as theme was based on how things looked in the design guide prior to Flutter